> Tempering

 Every Snowflake account has two identifiers.
 The exam asks which one is recommended and why.

 Both formats work for connecting today.
-The reason orgname-accountname is the recommendation is operational stability.
-Replication and failover flip an account between regions; connection strings that depend on the locator break the moment that happens.
-Production drivers, JDBC URLs, BI tool configurations — all of these should use the org-name form.
-The locator is fine for a one-off worksheet, but never for anything you’d want to survive a region migration.
+The reason orgname-accountname is the recommended form is operational stability.
+Replication and failover flip an account between regions, and connection strings that depend on the locator break the moment that happens.
+Production drivers, JDBC URLs, and BI tool configurations should all use the org-name form.
+The locator is fine for a one-off worksheet, but never for anything you want to survive a region migration.

 -- See both forms for your current account